IP-CAM/Opencart-Postman-Ecommerce-Project/README.md

 This repository contains API tests for the Cart Module of the OpenCart application, implemented using Postman.

-The project includes API chaining, dynamic variable handling, and comprehensive validations to ensure accurate testing of cart-related operations.
+The project includes API chaining, dynamic variable handling, and comprehensive validations to ensure accurate testing of cart-related operations

+like adding, updating, retrieving, and removing products.

 **Key Features**

-Collection Variables:
+**Collection Variables:**

 ip and baseurl are stored at the collection level to simplify URL management across requests.

-API Chaining:
+**API Chaining:**

-Extracted api_token from the session creation response and reused it for all subsequent requests.
+Extracted api_token from the session creation response and reused it for all subsequent requests for Authorization

 Extracted cart_id from the Get Cart Content request and reused it in Edit and Remove operations.

-Dynamic Scripting:
+**Dynamic Scripting:**

 Scripts were used to validate responses and store dynamic data as collection variables.

-Comprehensive Validation:
+**Comprehensive Validation:**

 Response codes and messages were validated for all requests in the Postman test scripts.

 **Prerequisites**